KarlCF/aws-developer-associate-notes/elastic-beanstalk/Readme.md

 * Route53 can be setup using weighted policies to redirect a little bit of traffict to the stage environment
 * Using Beanstalk, "swap URLs" when done with the environment test

-### Elastic Beanstalk Extensions

-* A zip file containing your code must be deployed to Elastic Beanstalk
-* All the parameters set in the UI can be configured with code using files
-  * Requirements:
-    * In the .ebextensions/ directory in the root of the source code
-    * YAML / JSON format
-    * .config extensions (example: logging.config)
-    * Able to modify some default settings using: option_settings
-    * Ability to add resources such as RDS, ElastiCache, DynamoDB, etc...

 ### Elastic Beanstalk CLI

 * We can install an additional CLI called the "EB cli" which makes working with Beanstalk from the CLI easier